sunbird-specs/inCredible/v1/spec.md

 ### Assessor

 The assessor evaluates a trainee's competencies.
-The assessor is an organisation or institution which has been certified as a competent authority to assess skills for a given domain standard(s).
+The assessor is an organisation or institution which has been certified as a competent authority to assess the capability/skill for a given domain standard(s).

 ## Data Model